Get your child to fall in love with reading at an early age.

 When to Start Reading to Your Baby

 Reading to babies is also a great way to immerse them in the sounds and rhythms of speech, which is crucial for language development.
-In a study at Brown University School of Medicine in Providence, Rhode Island, 18- to 25-month-olds whose parents said they had been reading to them regularly for a year could say and understand more words than those whose parents hadn’t.
+In a study at in Providence, Rhode Island, 18- to 25-month-olds whose parents said they had been reading to them regularly for a year could say and understand more words than those whose parents hadn’t.
 In other words, it’s never too early to start ready to your baby, so here are some tips for making that happen.

 Birth to 12 Months